snhirsch/mustang-midi-bridge/README.md

 Allow Fender Mustang series guitar amplifiers to be controlled by MIDI messages

+# What's New

+The command line parameter for MIDI controller port is now assumed to start at 0 rather than 1 in order to match the way Linux ALSA enumerates devices (see 'Run' below).

+The program has been updated to run as a non-privileged daemon process.
+You can still invoke it on the command line, but there will be no output to the console and it no longer responds to keypress input.
+Enter Ctrl-C (SIGINT) to exit.

+I have added the first version of a runtime framework that starts and stops the program automatically based on attached MIDI devices.
+This seems to be working on a Beaglebone SBC, but has not been extensively tested or documented yet.
+There is a small amount of customization required to account for your specific amp model and MIDI controller interface.
+Technically oriented users can probably work this out, otherwise wait a bit until I can refine the packaging and arrange to have the various pieces configured from a common setup file.

+I'm currently working on implementation of amp and effects models added in the Mustang v2 products and hope to have that checked in soon.

 # Introduction

 The intent is to implement the published MIDI spec for the Fender